 Located northwest of Nelson on the South Island, Abel Tasman National Park is home to one of New Zealand’s Great Walks — the Abel Tasman Coast Track.
 This hike is one of the least challenging as far as Great Walks go, because the trail is mostly flat, following beaches and bays near sea level.

 However, you need not spend several days tramping and hiking in New Zealand to enjoy this track.
 You can choose to join the Abel Tasman Coast Track midway through by taking a water taxi.
 Hike for a few hours, and then catch another water taxi back out of the park.
-Or, combine a day hike with swimming, kayaking or boat cruising for a few more outdoors experiences.
+Or, combine a day hike with swimming, kayaking, or boat cruising for a few more outdoor experiences.

 Those interested in an extended experience inside the park, but still not wishing to do the full five-day hike, can stay overnight in lodges as part of a guided experience.

 Milford Track and Routeburn Track